 Passing on newfound skills: A learner’s perspective

-Workplace training is only effective when learners engage and get excited about their development – and Gary Tuiletufuca, who works under Gwynn as part of the Ports of Auckland team demonstrates just that.
+Workplace training is only effective when learners engage and get excited about their development.
+Gary Tuiletufuca, who works under Gwynn as part of the Ports of Auckland team, demonstrates just that.

 “Our group is like a melting pot of different cultures.
 We used to have some real teamwork issues, mainly communication-wise.
 Things like pronunciation, some people talking fast, some talking slow… Last season I was a supervisor on cruise ships and we had all sorts of issues because of communication.”

 “The Upskills training was like a refresher for me – my report writing has improved a lot.
 It’s much better now.
 We really tapped into our teamwork issues, such as communication.
 We were able to identify where we were lacking, and have built up as a stronger team.
 Everyone’s on the same page now.”

 That focus on teamwork and communication has already seen some big improvements.
 “There’s a massive change performance-wise.
 Everyone is starting to pick themselves up because they know it’s not an individual site – it’s a team effort.”

 Since starting the training, Gary’s been given a promotion.
 He’s taken on a bigger role looking after cruise ships and managing close to a hundred staff.
 Something that he says he doesn’t think he would have been prepared for without the training.
 “My new job came about when I was three quarters through the Upskills training, and the training has definitely helped me lighten the load from the new role.
 It’s been big work but I’m coping thanks to my Upskills training.”